 Facebook doesn’t publicly release data on their most popular age group, but a survey by Pew showed that social networking is most popular with the 18-29 age group.
 Its popularity decreases with age.
 It is least popular with those 65 and older.

 I can assure you that, no matter what age group you’re targeting, there will be more than enough of those users on Facebook.

 How Can You Market on Facebook?

-Advantages: Powerful targeting parameters.
+Advantages: Ads have powerful targeting parameters.

-Advantages: Free and high levels of engagement.
+Advantages: Groups are free and have high levels of engagement.

-Disadvantages: Can be very time consuming.
+Disadvantages: Groups can be very time consuming.

 How to Market with Pages

 Facebook pages are the simplest, easiest way to get started marketing with Facebook.
 They’re free, relatively easy to set up (at least in their basic forms), and incredibly flexible.
 There’s not much of a downside, either.

 Unfortunately, many companies don’t use them to their full potential; or worse, use them badly.
 These guidelines will help you avoid making those mistakes.